Steven Hager: Later activities

 In 2014 Hager created Abakus Media in Denver, published the ebook Cannabis Cures Cancer?, and founded the religious organization the Pot Illuminati.

 His essay "The New Pot Enlightenment" was included in the 2016 book Cannabis and Spirituality: An Explorer's Guide to an Ancient Plant Spirit Ally.

 During the COVID-19 pandemic, Hager created a podcast titled Everything You Know is Twisted.

 On April 19, 2024, Hager released an expose on Youtube titled: Origins of High Times magazine.
 The film accuses the lawyer Micheal Kennedy of stealing the magazine from the employees.

 On January 1, 2025, Hager released an expose on his history with High Times magazine that details the actions of the lawyer who was running the company.

 On April 16, 2025, Hager released his first album titled Psyop-Busting Ballads.
 He wrote all 13 songs in four days.
 There are ballads on Jean-Michel Basquiat, Benjamin Melendez, Lee Harvey Oswald, John Wilkes Booth, Zoroaster, The Holy Grail, the Weather Underground, among others.

 In July, 2025, New Orleans-based Pot Culture Magazine, posted the first bio of Hager in the media in 36 years.
 The first had been in Details magazine 1988 and had been titled "Bedtime for Bongo."

+In August 2026, Hager published two novels and two screenplays reforging the story of Camelot around the thesis that Merlin fell in with Scythian troubadours and learned to use cannabis fumigation and soma for healing the sick.
+The scripts are musicals and demos of the songs were put on his YouTube channel.